-To check if a workbook is open using a VBA code, you need to use FOR EACH loop that can loop in all the workbooks that are open at the moment and verify each workbook’s name with the name you have mentioned.
+To check if a workbook is open using a VBA code, you need to use FOR EACH loop that can loop through all the workbooks that are open at the moment and verify each workbook’s name with the name you have mentioned.
 You can use a message box to get the result of the loop.
 Or you can also make the code to enter the result in a cell.

 Check IF a WORKBOOK is OPEN